sonnny/rust_pico_template/README.md

 # rust_pico_template
-rust template for pico pio
+rust template for pico with ws2812 pio